rust-lang/rfcs/text/0000-command-ergonomics.md

     /// `has_problem()` will return `false` until one of the setters
     /// is used to store an actual problem.
     //
-    // This is a name for the `Default` impl, and not essential,
+    // This is equivalent to `ProcessError::default()`, but provides
+    // a more semantically meaningful name, making it clear that it
-    // although it's conventional in Rust to provide it. fn new_empty() -> Self { }
+    // returns an empty error that needs filling in. fn new_empty() -> Self { }

     // If we keep ExitStatusError